General physical fitness rhythmic gymnastics. Work program of the general physical training section for rhythmic gymnastics. Showcases are welcome

 Along the entire length of the poles 1-2 times

-26. Coup by force at emphasis on the bottom or on the crossbar
+26. Turn over by force point-blank on the floor or on the crossbar

 Approach 3 times